A Nurse's Touch

 There they stood.
 Two elderly parents weeping outside their son's room.
 And there was nothing left to say.
 I hugged his mother.
 Two strangers, in a hospital hallway our roads crossed.
 She, the first woman to hold Glen as he took his first breaths in life.
 And me, the last woman to hold him as he took his last.
 We held one another.
 She held me for what seemed like an eternity.
 Perhaps the slide show projector was stuck on this frame for a reason.
 We both were in need of a healing touch.

 For weeks after Glen's death, I constantly thought about him, how he died, and his parents.
 I couldn't understand why I was struggling with his death.
-I see people dying of their illnesses every day that I work.
+I see people dying of their illnesses every day at I work.
 I bag bodies and transport them to the morgue without ever giving it a second thought.
 Yet, Glen's death affected me like no other death.

 I finally concluded that it was because Glen's death was such a physical, touching event.
 I felt his head and his body weight against me the moment he died.
 My co-workers filled in the missing "slides" for me.
 They said that I and two other nurses lifted Glen off the toilet and gently laid him on the floor and that I started chest compressions immediately.
 I felt his urine wet my leg.
 I felt his rough beard and thick hair as I cleaned him.
 And most importantly, I felt the grief of his parents and warmth of his mother's touch.